-This document is a Product User Guide and Specification (PUGS) for the Copernicus Climate Change Service (C3S, https://climate.copernicus.eu/) greenhouse gas (GHG) component as covered by project C3S_312b_Lot2.
+This document is a Product User Guide and Specification (PUGS) for the Copernicus Climate Change Service (C3S, https://climate.copernicus.eu/) greenhouse gas (GHG) component as covered by project C3S\312b\Lot2.

-Within this project satellite-derived atmospheric carbon dioxide (CO2) and methane (CH4) Essential Climate Variable (ECV) data products will be generated and delivered to ECMWF for inclusion into the Copernicus Climate Data Store (CDS) from which users can access these data products and the corresponding documentation.
+Within this project satellite-derived atmospheric carbon dioxide $(CO_2)$ and methane $(CH_4)$ Essential Climate Variable (ECV) data products have been generated and delivered to ECMWF for inclusion into the Copernicus Climate Data Store (CDS) from which users can access these data products and the corresponding documentation.